pimcore/pimcore/doc/Development_Documentation/19_Development_Tools_and_Details/29_Testing.md

 // set the used pimcore/symfony environment
 putenv('PIMCORE_ENVIRONMENT=test');

-// add the pimcore tests path to the autoloader - this could also be done in composer.json's autoload-dev section
+// add the core pimcore test library to the autoloader - this could also be done in composer.json's autoload-dev section
 // but is done here for demonstration purpose require_once PIMCORE_PROJECT_ROOT . '/pimcore/tests/_support/Util/Autoloader.php';